MA

 We accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

-If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.5 overall and no element lower than 6.0 to study this programme.
+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.5 with no element lower than 6.0 to study this programme.
 If you need assistance with your English language, we offer a range of courses that can help prepare you for postgraduate-level study.

 How to apply

-You apply directly to Goldsmiths using our online application system.
+Apply directly to Goldsmiths using our online application system

 Before submitting your application you’ll need to have:

-• Details of your academic qualifications
+- Details of your academic qualifications

-• The email address of your referee who we can request a reference from, or alternatively a copy of your academic reference
+- The email address of your referee who we can request a reference from, or alternatively a copy of your academic reference

-• Copies of your educational transcripts or certificates
+- Copies of your educational transcripts or certificates

-• personal statement – this can either be uploaded as a Word Document or PDF, or completed online.
+- A personal statement – this can either be uploaded as a Word Document or PDF, or completed online.
 Please see our guidance on writing a postgraduate statement

-• A portfolio of creative work with at least two examples of past projects. the documentation can vary and be from any discipline.
+- A portfolio of creative work with at least two examples of past projects.
+The documentation can vary and be from any discipline.
 Possible examples include video of a performance, creative writing, a game, design work, drawings, animation, film, music, or documentation of an initiative done within a community.

 You'll be able to save your progress at any point and return to your application by logging in using your username/email and password.